With the update of WordPress 5.0, Gutenberg has finally made its entry to your WordPress Dashboards.

 iSo as Gutenberg, the Complete Gutenberg is mobile-friendly.
 With this Block Editor, you can smoothly edit your pages or posts.
 Frankly, it is not limited to the pages you create.

 6. Developer Friendly Interface

-WordPress Gutenberg is a developer-friendly solution not for content developers but also the plugin developers too.
-As, they don’t have to depend on shortcodes(however, you can still create them), but can create their custom blocks that users can add to their posts.
-So, ultimately, no worries for shortcodes.
+WordPress Gutenberg is a developer-friendly solution not only for content developers but also the plugin developers.
+As, they don’t have to depend on shortcodes(however, you can still create them), but can create custom blocks that users can add to their posts.
+So, ultimately, no worries about shortcodes.